-CS228 Logic for Computer Science 2022

-Lecture 7: Conjunctive normal form and Resolution

-Instructor: Ashutosh Gupta

-IITB, India

-Compile date: 2022-08-02

-Normal forms - Grammar of propositional logic is too complex. - ▶ If one builds a tool, one will prefer to handle fewer connectives and simpler structure - ▶ We transform given formulas into normal forms before handling them. - We will look at the following two normal forms - Negation normal form (seen in the previous lecture) - Conjunctive normal forms Commentary: Building a software for handling formulas with the complexity is undesirable.
-We aim to reduce the complexity by applying transformations to obtain a normalized form.
-The normalization results in standardization and interoperability of tool.
-Please note the following equivalences that remove $\oplus$ , $\Rightarrow$ , and $\Leftrightarrow$ from a formula. $$\blacktriangleright (p \Rightarrow q) \equiv (\neg p \lor q)$$ $$\blacktriangleright (p \oplus q) \equiv (p \lor q) \land (\neg p \lor \neg q)$$ $\blacktriangleright \ (p \Leftrightarrow q) \equiv \neg (p \oplus q)$ For the ease of presentation, we will assume you can remove them at will.
-Commentary: Removing $\Rightarrow$ is common and desirable.
-The removal of $\oplus$ and $\Leftrightarrow$ , however, blows up the formula size.
+CS228 Logic for Computer Science 2023 Lecture 7: Conjunctive normal form and Resolution Instructor: Ashutosh Gupta IITB, India Compile date: 2023-01-24 Normal forms - Grammar of propositional logic is too complex. - ▶ If one builds a tool, one will prefer to handle fewer connectives and simpler structure - We transform given formulas into normal forms before handling them. - We will look at the following two normal forms - Negation normal form (seen in the previous lecture) - Conjunctive normal forms Removing \oplus , \Rightarrow , and \Leftrightarrow .
+Please note the following equivalences that remove \oplus , \Rightarrow , and \Leftrightarrow from a formula.
+Commentary: Removing ⇒ is common and desirable.
+The removal of ⊕ and ⇔, however, blows up the formula size.
 Their straight up removal is not desirable.
-We can avoid the blow up in some contexts.
-However, in our presentation we will skip the issue. © () \$0 CS228 Logic for Computer Science 2022 -- ----------------- --------------------------------------- Topic 7.1 Conjunctive normal form
+We can - \triangleright $(p \Rightarrow q) \equiv (\neg p \lor q)$ - $(p \oplus q) \equiv (p \vee q) \wedge (\neg p \vee \neg q)$ avoid the blow up in some contexts.
+However, in our presentation we will skip the issue \triangleright $(p \Leftrightarrow a) \equiv \neg(p \oplus a)$ For the ease of presentation, we will assume you can remove them at will.
+Topic 7.1 Conjunctive normal form